Skip to main content

 Iron is a mineral that you get through your diet — and your body needs it to make red blood cells.
 Red blood cells need iron to carry oxygen to organs and tissues throughout the body.

-When you donate whole blood, you lose iron that is carried inside of red blood cells.
+When you donate whole blood, you lose iron that’s carried inside of your red blood cells.
 This is less of a concern with plasma donation because you aren’t donating the red blood cells.
 But you can still lose a bit of iron when donating plasma.

 Luckily, your body has ferritin — a stored form of iron.
 This helps replace the iron you lose after donating blood.
 But if the stored iron isn’t replaced by iron-rich food sources, you could develop low iron levels (iron-deficiency anemia).

-It can take several weeks to raise iron levels by eating iron-rich foods.
-Because of this, it’s important to eat iron-rich foods before and after donating blood to make sure your body has all of the iron it needs.
+It can take months to raise iron levels by eating iron-rich foods.
+So, when it comes to blood donation, the question is less about how to raise iron levels overnight and more about how to increase or maintain a sufficient level of iron over time.
+This is why it’s important to eat iron-rich foods before and after donating blood to make sure your body has all of the iron it needs.

 What iron-rich foods should you eat before donating blood or plasma?

 Iron exists in two forms in food: heme iron and nonheme iron.
 Heme iron is easier for your body to absorb.
-It’s in animal products like red meat, poultry, eggs, and fish.
+It’s in animal products like:

 Red meats